angular/angular/aio/content/guide/upgrade-performance.md

 important change.
 Most of the time, though, these extra change detection runs are unnecessary.

-`downgradeModule()`, on the other side, avoids explicitly triggering change detection unless it knows the other part of the app is interested in the changes.
-For example, if a downgraded component defines an `@Input()`, chances are that the app needs to be aware when that value changes.
+`downgradeModule()`, on the other side, avoids explicitly triggering change detection unless it knows the other part of the application is interested in the changes.
+For example, if a downgraded component defines an `@Input()`, chances are that the application needs to be aware when that value changes.
 Thus, `downgradeComponent()` automatically triggers change detection on that component.

 In most cases, though, the changes made locally in a particular component are of no interest to the rest of the app.
 For example, if the user clicks a button that submits a form, the component usually handles the result of this action.
-That being said, there _are_ cases where you want to propagate changes to some other part of the app that may be controlled by the other framework.
+That being said, there _are_ cases where you want to propagate changes to some other part of the application that may be controlled by the other framework.
 In such cases, you are responsible for notifying the interested parties by manually triggering change detection.

 If you want a particular piece of code to trigger change detection in the AngularJS part of the app,